JakeSteam/blog-programming/_posts/2023-08-04-markdown-conversation-formatting.md

 Using the appropriate tools (blockquote) for the conversation also means any automated tools can understand the messages a chat transcript.
 For example on this site, a solid indent is placed on the left, and all words are put in italics.
 These small stylistic additions are included by default, and make it look much more like a quote!

-Additionally, the bold tags mean the names and messages will be displayed differently in most text editors, perhaps making the writing / editing process a little bit easier.
+Additionally, the bold tags mean the names and messages will be displayed differently in most text editors, making the writing / editing process slightly easier.

+*Note: The indentation here has been improved by [a later CSS change](#second-line-indenting).*
 > **Aaron**: What do they do?
 >
 > **Abe**: What do you mean?